Shumax/airtable_timeline/README.md

 ## What I Would Change

-- **Responsive Design**: The timeline would adapts well to different screen sizes.
+- **Smooth Drag and Drop**: The timeline drag and drop items can be more friendly with a shadow autoscroll, this realy can be helpful mainly on mobile version.
-- **Edition persistence**: I would like to implement a feature to persiste the name changes that user made, state management can be an approach
+- **Edition persistence**: I would like to implement a feature to persiste the name changes that user made, state management can be an approach.
 - **State Management**: I would use a more robust state management solution like Redux or React Context to handle updates to timeline items.
 - **Date Search feature**: Date range selection to navigate through different time periods.
-- **Performance Optimization**: For large datasets, I would implement virtualization to only render visible items, improving performance.
 - **Accessibility**: I would enhance keyboard navigation and screen reader support for better accessibility.
-- **Custom Styling Options**: I would add more customization options for colors, item heights, and other visual aspects.
-- **Conflict Resolution**: I would implement better handling for overlapping items and header days that can't be resolved by the lane assignment algorithm.

 ## Design Decisions